-Check out these unmissable videos for expert insights into user experience, usability and key design principles.
+Check out these unmissable UX videos for expert insights into user experience, usability and key design principles

-Whether you’re looking for inspiration for your next mobile app development project, new ways of building usability testing into your UX design process, or just looking to brush up on the latest web design trends, these 5 must-see videos are for you.
+Whether you’re looking for inspiration for your next mobile app development project, new ways of building usability testing into your UX design process, or just looking to brush up on the latest web design trends, these 5 must-see UX videos are for you.
 Including real-world insights from Spotify, AirBnb and Apple, the talks delve into the how and why of current UX design trends, as well as casting an eye toward the future of UX design and the relationship between user and designer.
-So sit back and check out the best videos for UX designers right now.
+So sit back and check out the best UX videos for web and mobile designers right now.